-1605年1月1日日 李海州区 日本帝國子 1 Agreed Yes No 'Yes' mear ns that this authority: We have put in place arrangements for effective financia management during the year, and for the preparation of the accounting statements.
-1 prepared it ts accounting statements in accordance accounts and Audit Regulations.
+105-400月4月,李安公司,自然等等或行 A greed 175 Yes No Ye. s' means that this authority: We have put in place arrangements for effective financia management during the year, and for the preparation of the accounting statements.
+1 prej with pared its accounting statements in accordance the Accounts and Audit Regulations.
 We maintained an adequate system of internal control including measures designed to prevent and detect fraud and corruption and reviewed its effectiveness.
-1 made prope for safegua its charge. er arrangements and accepted responsibility rding the public money and resources in 3.
+FOF S le proper arrangements and accepted responsibility after a public money and resources in the public money an 3.
 We took all reasonable steps to assure ourselves that there are no matters of actual or potential non-compliance with laws, regulations and Proper Practices that could have a significant financial effect on the ability of this authority to conduct its business or manage its finances.
-1 has only do ne what it has the legal power to do and has ith Proper Practices in doing so. .
-We provided proper opportunity during the year for the exercise of electors' rights in accordance with the requirements of the Accounts and Audit Regulations.
-1 during the ye inspect and a ear gave all persons interested the opportunity task questions about this authority's accounts. .
-We carried out an assessment of the risks facing this authority and took appropriate steps to manage those risks, including the introduction of internal controls and/or external insurance cover where required.
-1 considered and documented the financial and other risks it faces and dealt with them properly.
+1 has com only done what it has the legal power to do and has olled with Proper Practices in doing so.
+I. We provided proper opportunity during the year for the exercise of electors' rights in accordance with the requirements of the Accounts and Audit Regulations.
+1 durin; inspe g the year gave all persons interested the opportunity to ct and ask questions about this authority's accounts.
+We carried out an assessment of the risks facing this authority and took appropriate steps to manage those risks, including the introduction of internal controls and/or external insurance cover where required. consid faces dered and documented the financial and other risks it and dealt with them properly.
 We maintained throughout the year an adequate and effective system of internal audit of the accounting records and control systems.
-1 arranged for a competent person, independent of the finance controls and procedures, to give an objective view on wheth internal controls meet the needs of this smaller authority.
-We took appropriate action on all matters raised in reports from internal and external audit, 1 responded to matters brought to its attention by internal and external audit.
+1 arranged for a competent person, independent of the financial controls and procedures, to give an objective view on whether internal controls meet the needs of this smaller authority.
+We took appropriate action on all matters raised in reports from internal and external audit.
+1 responded to matters brought to its attention by internal and external audit.
 We considered whether any litigation, liabilities or commitments, events or transactions, occurring either during or after the year-end, have a financial impact on this authority and, where appropriate, have included them in the accounting statements.
 1 disclosed everything it should have about its business activity during the year including events taking place after the year end if relevant.
 (For local councils only) Trust funds including charitable.
-In our capacity as the sole managing rustee we discharged our accountability esponsibilities for the fund(s)/assets, including inancial reporting and, if required, independent examination or audit.
-Yes No corpo met all of its responsibilities where, as a body prate, it is a sole managing trustee of a local or trusts.
+In our capacity as the sole managing trustee we discharged our accountability responsibilities for the fund(s)/assets, including inancial reporting and, if required, independent examination or audit.
+Yes No N'A has met all of its responsibilities where, as a body corporate, it is a sole managing trustee of a local trust or trusts.